-Areas of interest related to the above include modern and contemporary world literature, postcolonial literature and theory, peripheral modernisms and continental philosophy.
+Areas of interest related to the above include modern and contemporary Anglophone African Literature, World Literature, Postcolonial Literature and Theory, Continental Philosophy and Critical Theory.

 I am a member of the Postcolonial Studies Association (UK).